tobiaswaldvogel/selinux-policy/doc/netnode.md

 declares a `node` security identifier and associated default network node type `net.netnode`.
 All network nodes are associated with this `net.netnode` network node type by default unless specified otherwise.
+The network node context is associated with ip addresses and subnet masks using `nodecon` statements.

 The `net.node.obj_all_macro_template` template is only inherited in the `net` container to make a type attribute and macros available that